Unboxed-Software/solana-course/content/token-swap.md

 ### 2. Create the Deposit Instruction

-The token swap program has two variations of deposit instructions, one allows users to only deposit tokens to one side of the swap pool at a time and the other allows for depositing to both sides of the swap pool at the same time.
+The token swap program has two variations of deposit instructions.
+One allows users to only deposit tokens to one side of the swap pool at a time.
+The other allows for depositing to both sides of the swap pool at the same time.
 We will be using the latter to create a single instruction to provide liquidity to both sides of the swap pool at once.

 Note, that in order to deposit liquidity to both sides of the swap pool, a user’s wallet must have a sufficient amount of each token beforehand.
-This will not be a problem for us because we can just airdrop ourselves as many tokens as we’d like, but something to keep in mind.
+This will not be a problem for us because we can just airdrop ourselves as many tokens as we’d like, but it is something to keep in mind.

 One caveat with the way the [token swap program implements this instruction](https://github.com/solana-labs/solana-program-library/blob/master/token-swap/program/src/processor.rs#L496) is that it expects the following as input data